MetaMask/metamask-docs/wallet/concepts/sdk/index.md

 ## User experience

-The following are example screen recordings of how a user experiences a dapp with the SDK installed, on various platforms.
+The following are examples of how a user experiences a dapp with the SDK installed, on various platforms.

 <!--tabs-->